-The BswM can be configured to switch mode of the BSW based on mode requests.
-The interaction with SW-Cs is performed through the RTE ModeDeclarationGroups.
+The BswM can be configured to switch mode of the BSW based on mode requests. performed with SW-Cs through The interaction is the RTE usina ModeDeclarationGroups.
 The BswM thus performs two basic tasks: Mode Arbitration and Mode Control.
 The Mode Arbitration part initiates mode switches resulting from rule based arbitration of mode requests and mode indications received from SW-Cs or other BSW modules.
 The Mode Control part performs the mode switches by execution of action lists containing mode switch operations of other Basic Software modules.
-The action lists associated with a mode switch can be used to reconfigure the application, such as start/stop of I-PDUs (COM), disable all communication (NM) or changed PduR routing etc.
+The action lists associated with a mode switch can be used to reconfigure the application. such as start/stop of I-PDUs (COM), disable all communication (NM) or changed PduR routing etc.